alsutton/mastodon-aws-architecture/README.md

 We also, initially, had a cluster consisting of a primary and read replica for our Redis instance to support fault tolerance.
 Clusters are, however, [not recommended by the Sidekiq creators](https://github.com/mperham/sidekiq/wiki/Using-Redis#architecture), and we've seen reports of Sidekiq issues caused by latency between nodes creating an inconsistent state.
-With this in mind we're not running a single Redis instance.
+With this in mind we're now running a single Redis instance.

 There's also a parameter to change from the defaults.
 In the ElastiCache console you'll need to create a new parameter group and change the default value of `maxmemory-policy` from `volatile-lru` to `noeviction`.
 Using